iamvincenzo/Machine-Learning-Digit-Recognition/README.md

 # Machine-Learning-DigitRecognition

-in order to run this python code you have to install some python modules: pip install moduleName or pip3 install moduleName
+In order to run this python code you have to install some python modules: pip install moduleName or pip3 install moduleName

 Modules to install: